 If the cancer is HER2 positive, HER2-targeted therapy may be a recommended treatment option for you.
 If the cancer is HER2 negative, HER2-targeted therapy is not a treatment option for you, and your doctor will give you other options for treating the breast cancer.
 Learn more about recommendations from ASCO and CAP, found on ASCO’s website.

 Grade.
 The tumor grade is also determined from a biopsy.
 Grade refers to how different the cancer cells look from healthy cells, and whether they appear slower growing or faster growing.
 If the cancer looks similar to healthy tissue and contains different cell groupings, it is called "well differentiated" or a "low-grade tumor."
 If the cancerous tissue looks very different from healthy tissue, it is called "poorly differentiated" or a "high-grade tumor."
 There are 3 grades: grade 1 (well differentiated), grade 2 (moderately differentiated), and grade 3 (poorly differentiated).

 Molecular testing of the tumor.
-Your doctor may recommend additional laboratory tests on your tumor sample to identify specific genes, proteins, and other factors unique to the tumor.
+Your doctor may recommend running other laboratory tests on a tumor sample to identify specific genes, proteins, and other factors unique to the tumor.
 If you have locally advanced or metastatic breast cancer, your doctor may recommend testing for the following molecular features: